gavlaaaaaaaa/gavlaaaaaaaa/_posts/2018-07-26-how-to-build-data-warehouse-amazon-redshift.md

 ---
 layout: post
-title: How to architect the perfect Data Warehouse
+title: How to Build a Fast Data Warehouse with Amazon Redshift
 author: Lewis Gavin
 comments: true
 tags: